 NeuroNEXT at Swedish Neuroscience Institute is led by Vice President of Medical Affairs, John W. Henson, MD, FAAN, MBA.
 Becky Wood is the NeuroNEXT Site Coordinator.
 For more information, email email@example.com or call 206-320-7115.
 You can find more information about the NeuroNEXT consortium at http://www.neuronext.org/.

 NeuroNEXT at Swedish Neuroscience Institute is establishing a network of affiliate neurologists and neurosurgeons to participate in NeuroNEXT studies.
 As a NeuroNEXT affiliate, you will receive occasional emails about upcoming clinical trials, especially regarding the need for study subjects.
 Affiliate status is open to neurologists and neurosurgeons in the Washington, Wyoming, Alaska, Montana, and Idaho regions.

-Note: The information in this form will be used only for informational purposes related to the NeuroNEXT consortium and will not be provided to any other party or organization.
+Note: The information in this form will be used only for informational purposes related to the NeuroNEXT consortium and will not be provided or sold to any other party or organization.